zkomassa/fast_research/README.md

 # fast_research

-**Descriptions of each of the main scripts we created during our FAST undergrad research project:**
+**Descriptions of each of the main scripts I created during our FAST undergrad research project:**

 *pulsardatascript_orig.bash* = A simple script to perform a readfile on some important info of any data file.